Babra455/City-Hospital-Performance-Efficiency-Dashboard/README.md

 ## Project Objective
 -	Identify trends in admissions by day to improve staff scheduling.
--Review medication uses and lab results to reduce waste and improve accuracy.
+-	Review medication uses and lab results to reduce waste and improve accuracy.
--Assess billing and insurance to find underpayments and financial opportunities.
+-	Assess billing and insurance to find underpayments and financial opportunities.
--Analyze patient demographics to align resources with actual needs.
+-	Analyze patient demographics to align resources with actual needs.
--Evaluate doctor workload and suggest ways to balance patient assignments.
+-	Evaluate doctor workload and suggest ways to balance patient assignments.

 ---